ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

     };

-You can easily guess how useful these techniques are in a library like jQuery (actually, probably more in Sizzle, jQuery's DOM access library).
+You can easily guess how useful these techniques are in a library like jQuery (actually probably more in Sizzle, jQuery's DOM access library).

 ### Function Overloading
 Functions have a `length` property, which corresponds to the number of